aimeemcvey/image_processor/README.md

 The server is running at **vcm-13874.vm.duke.edu:5000**.

 ## Instructions
-A demo showcasing use of the GUI client can be viewed at xxx.
+A demo showcasing use of the GUI client can be viewed in the `Image_Processor_Demo.mp4` file.

 To run the GUI client, input `image_processor_client.py` in a bash window.
 The GUI client presents a drop-down box housing the available images on the server.
 Any of these images can be selected and acted upon.
 The options below the drop-down box allow the user to select whether to invert, display, or download the image.
 The `Ok` button will implement the selected option on the selected image.
 Each action must be confirmed by the user before implementation.
 The `Cancel` option closes the GUI window.